mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 ## Design

 First, I wanted to show info about each monarch: their image, name, and years in power.
 I also wanted to cover their house, wars, and religion.
-Last, I wanted to show themes that came from them, such as Henry VIII's notion of 'Divine right of kings'.
-This was important because it led to the separation of the church from Rome.
+Last, I wanted to show themes associated with them, such as chivalry or Henry VIII's 'divine right of kings'.
 If I could show events taking place concurrently in _other_ countries as well, that would tell a great story.

 <!-- Speaking of houses, I noticed some similarities across countries.
 There were Habsburgs in the Holy Roman Empire, Austria, and Spain.
 There were Bourbons in France and, interestingly, also Spain.
 Therefore, something interesting must have happened in Spain, I thought.